runatlantis/atlantis/runatlantis.io/docs/server-configuration.md

   and in links from pull request comments.
 Defaults to `http://$(hostname):$port` where `$port` is from the [`--port`](#port) flag.
 Supports a basepath if you're hosting Atlantis under a path.

+  Notes:
+  * If you're using a load balancer with a different port, remember to update the URL with the correct one, not the one defined in the `--port` flag.

 ### `--automerge`
   ```bash
   atlantis server --automerge